Sedum

 Sedum is a large genus of flowering plants in the family Crassulaceae, members of which are commonly known as stonecrops.
 The genus has been described as containing up to 600 species, subsequently reduced to 400–500.
 They are leaf succulents found primarily in the Northern Hemisphere, but extending into the southern hemisphere in Africa and South America.
 The plants vary from annual and creeping herbs to shrubs.
 The plants have water-storing leaves.
 The flowers usually have five petals, seldom four or six.
 There are typically twice as many stamens as petals.
 Various species formerly classified as Sedum are now in the segregate genera Hylotelephium and Rhodiola.

-Well-known European species of Sedum are Sedum acre, Sedum album, Sedum dasyphyllum, Sedum reflexum (also known as Sedum rupestre) and Sedum hispanicum.
+Well-known European species of Sedum are Sedum acre, Sedum album, Sedum dasyphyllum, and Sedum hispanicum.

 Description

 Sedum is a genus that includes annual, biennial, and perennial herbs.
 They are characterised by succulent leaves and stems.
 The extent of morphological diversity and homoplasy make it impossible to characterise Sedum phenotypicaly.